Lep19/ibaldur-guide/README.md

 ![jump under shade](https://github.com/user-attachments/assets/6108d1fb-2e39-4d08-b0c9-746bf8a16e70)

 For the rest of this guide, we'll be referencing these 3 marks on the ground often.
-I've given them colors to make them easier to point out.
+I've given them colors to make them easier to point out (for colorblind folks, they're red, green, and blue from left to right).

 ![rgb](https://github.com/user-attachments/assets/d1622247-abad-4218-a3b3-69795ee2b1fc)